Analysis | What are War Crimes? Could Putin Be Prosecuted for Them?

 7. What are the prospects of trying Russian officials?

 Not good.
 The ICC doesn’t permit trials in absentia, and the court, which has no police force, is unlikely to gets its hands on Putin or his lieutenants.
 It relies on its member states to make arrests.
 But they haven’t always respected their obligations to honor the court’s warrants.
 And the accused could always avoid traveling to any country that might turn them over.
-The ICC has mainly been able to prosecute war crimes in cases where the accused was on the losing side of a conflict and was turned in by the winning side.
+Of the two dozen people against whom the ICC has pursued war crimes cases, about a third remain at large.
+A few turned themselves in and the rest were handed to the ICC, in roughly equal number, by authorities in their own country or a different one.
+The ICC has brought cases predominantly against members of armed groups rather than political or state military leaders.
+The court did issue arrest warrants for Sudan’s then-president, Omar al-Bashir, and two of his ministers for war crimes during a counter-insurgency campaign in the country’s Darfur region.
+After al-Bashir was deposed in 2019 and the three were jailed, transitional authorities said they favored surrendering them to the ICC, but that government was toppled in a military coup in October.

 More stories like this are available on bloomberg.com